CDL: A fast and flexible library for the study of permutation sets with structural restrictions: Software description

 The most general form of our constraints is a \emph{scheme}, a collection of $k$-tuples of the alternatives and, for each tuple, a collection of forbidden sets of permutations of those alternatives.
 The latter is called a \emph{law}.

 Pattern-avoiding permutations give the simplest form of a scheme.
 All $k$-tuples have a law corresponding to a single forbidden permutation of those $k$ alternatives.
 That law comes from a single forbidden pattern, such as a monotone increasing sequence of length $k$.
-For Condorcet domains, the laws are derived from \emph{never conditions}.
+For Condorcet domains, the $3$-tuple is called a triple and the laws are derived from \emph{never conditions}.
 A never condition $xNi$ for a triple of alternatives specifies that the $i$th element of the triple cannot appear in position $x$ when the permutation is restricted to those three alternatives.
 For Condorcet domains, the never conditions typically vary between different triples.
-A never condition is commonly called a \emph{never rule} or a \emph{rule}.
+A never condition is also commonly called a \emph{never rule} or a \emph{rule}.